stadionHQ/Documentation/frontend/icons.md

 ============

 All iconography is svg based.
-Data uris are inlined in css files and fall back to inlined pngs.
+Data uris are inlined in a css file.
 Plain pngs are also provided for older browsers.
-The Grunticon css loader is used but since we are using gulp, gulp-iconify has been used in the build process
+The css file to include these is added in conditionals [if lte IE 9] for < ie9 in the Header after the rest of the css references
 ### > /client/icons folder

-**grunticon.loader.js** - The original css loader from grunticon left in place as it works well as a loader with gulp-iconify

 **output.mustache** - A template for writing the css classes.
 Current outputs: